BrandoDev/torrent_info_bot/README.md

 Introduction
 ============

-Once one of my friend told me: "Why do you don't do a telegram bot to check torrent informations" So here we are.
+Once one of my friend told me: "Why do you don't do a telegram bot to check torrent informations"\n So here we are.

 Dependencies & Their Versions